mironartt/percent1_fron_v2/replit.md

 - Goals in store.goals now have `sourceId` field linking to original idea in goalsBank.rawIdeas
 - `isGoalTransferred(ideaId)` checks if any goal has matching sourceId
 - Remove from work deletes goal from store.goals; original idea remains in rawIdeas

+#### Lesson Reset Behavior
+- `startLesson()` clears rawIdeas, resets currentStep to 1, clears completedAt, and saves to localStorage
+- Each new lesson starts with a clean slate (no previously saved goals)